-Air delivery rate or CADR is the most significant factor when you choose an air purifier for a specific need in your room.
+Clean Air Delivery Rate or CADR rating is the most significant factor when you choose an air purifier.

-For different sized room and air situation, you need to choose your air purifier by CADR.
-This advanced CADR calculator will help you to find out the actual air delivery rate (CADR) you required before buying an air purifier.
+For different sized rooms and indoor air quality, you need to select your air purifier by the CADR rating.
+This advanced CADR calculator will help you to find out the minimum required CADR for your air purifier.

 CADR Calculator for Air Purifier: